 The Tur defines head covering only as Dat Yehudit, although he adopts the Talmud’s ruling (and Maimonides) in requiring that a double head covering be worn into the marketplace.
 The Shulchan Aruch follows suit, also categorizing the obligation of head covering as Dat Yehudit.
-Rabbi Karo uses the language of the Mishneh Torah in describing the types of hair covering רדיד ומטפחת as oppose to קלתה of the Talmud (retained by the Tur in his code).
+Rabbi Yosef Karo uses the language of the Mishneh Torah in describing the types of hair covering רדיד ומטפחת as oppose to the קלתה of the Talmud (retained by the Tur in his code).
 We do not exactly know what types of head covering are being referred to although presumably they covered much of the head and hair.
 However, he too stops short of using Maimonides classification of uncovered hair as a violation of Dat Moshe.